jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 // ...
 switch(event.httpMethod) {
 	case "GET":
-		// scan() will retrieve all records found in the table matching the TableName parameter const data = await ddb.scan({ TableName: TABLE_NAME }).promise();
+		const data = await ddb.scan({ TableName: TABLE_NAME }).promise();

-		// output from the Lambda must match a specific format expected by API Gateway.
-Information about the format can be found here: https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html#api-gateway-simple-proxy-for-lambda-output-format return {
+		return {
 			statusCode: 200,
             body: JSON.stringify(data),